Volunteer for the Land Trust

 **Photographers: Do you have eye-catching, thought-provoking, heart-warming, or even awe-inspiring photos of Central Oregon?
 We are looking for outstanding photos of this region that the Land Trust could use in our efforts to help protect more land.
 Or, if you are itching to get out there with a mission to take more photos, we'd love to put you to work photographing our protected lands.

-Volunteer Naturalists: Enjoy time outdoors leading educational hikes at Land Trust Preserves.
+**Volunteer Naturalists: Enjoy time outdoors leading or assisting with educational hikes at Land Trust Preserves.
 Meet fellow Land Trust supporters and share your natural or historical knowledge of this region.